 • Read!
-Anyone can read to your child: grandparents, sibling, babysitters, aunts, uncles, and even your Children’s Librarians can be relied on to help read to your child
+Anyone can read to your child: grandparents, sibling, babysitters, aunts, uncles, and even your Children’s librarians can be relied on to help read to your child.

 • Record the titles you and your child read together in your “1000 Books” reading log.
-Your program kit contains 10 pages, each with 100 spaces, for you to enter those book titles
+Your program kit contains 10 pages, each with 100 spaces, for you to enter those book titles.

-• When you finish 100 books, bring your program kit to the Library
+• When you finish 100 books, bring your program kit to the Library for a special prize.

 • Can my child read books more than once?

 YES!
 Most children at an early age begin to find one or two books that are their favorites.

 • Why do I have to check in at the Library after 100 books?

 Your child will receive a small reward for every 100 books logged into our database.
 Come to the

 Circulation Desk and have a friendly librarian verify your titles and mark off each milestone in your

 • Is there an alternative to filling out the record sheet for all 1000 books?